jenkinsci/google-kubernetes-engine-plugin/docs/Home.md

 click Google Kubernetes Engine.
 1. In the Service Account Credentials dropdown, select the credentials that you uploaded earlier.
 1. Select the Project ID housing the GKE cluster to be published to.
-1. Select the Zone housing the GKE cluster to be published to.
 1. Select the Cluster to be published to.
 1. Enter the file path of the Kubernetes [manifest](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) within your project to be used for deployment.